peterkim97/COVID-911/README.md

 #Lower Camera and 2D LiDAR
 It stops when the camera detects people's foot, otherwise if it's just an obstacle or a wall, it executes collision-avoidance self driving.

+For mask detection, we forked codes from pyimagesearch's face detection and modified it.
+For foot detection, we also forked codes from jetbot and modified it.